-Scenario 3 depicts just one of a range of full estuary restoration alternatives that would involve purchase of the majority of parcels as shown.
+Scenario 3 depicts a full estuary restoration alternatives that would involve purchase of the majority of parcels as shown in Figure 6.
 Full estuary restoration may require flood protections for the Livingston Bay Community Association which could be assessed by the engineering team at a later phase of design.
-An intermediary managed wetland storm water retention pond may be required (the Qwuloolt estuary restoration has an example).
-This is a significant engineered feature and it would displaceor/ reduce restored tidal wetland.
+An intermediary managed storm water retention pond may be required (the Qwuloolt estuary restoration has an example).
+This is a significant engineered feature and it would displace or reduce restored tidal wetland.